Last night, I received a question from a talented writer.

 How do I silence the little voice in my head that keeps telling me I’m not good enough?

 You’ll not find a proper answer from me because my little voice continues to tell me that I’m not a writer.
 But I can give you my perspective based on the experiences of putting Irredeemable together and writing For Exposure.
-I can also talk from a more confident position as editor and publisher.
+I can also talk from a more confident position as an editor and publisher.

 The Writer’s Perspective: